 Active Listening & Observation Communication

-Experimenting with Different Medium
+Experimenting with Different Media

 Don't stick to just one way of communicating.
 Try different things.
 Write a poem.
 Create a short video.
 Learn to play an instrument.
 Each medium can teach you something new about communication.
 For instance, visual arts can help you think about design, and music can teach you about rhythm and tone.
 Try new things to expand your creative abilities.